gokulkrishh/how-it-works/src/pages/javascript/promise.allsettled/index.md

 **Use cases**:

-- Make several API's and wait until all of them are settled 🤔.
+- Make several APIs and wait until all of them are settled 🤔.

 I am not so sure of many use-cases.
-But we want to know how it works right.
-In the below example, we will see how it works first and then we will implement it.
+But, we want to know how it works right.
+In the below example, first, we will see how it works and then will implement it.

 #### Example: